solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 +---------------------+-------+
 ```

-Create a Gloo Edge AuthConfig object to finish connecting the gateway to the OIDC provider.
+Create a Gloo Gateway AuthConfig object to finish connecting the gateway to the OIDC provider.
 Use `kubectl` to apply this change.

 ```yaml
 apiVersion: enterprise.gloo.solo.io/v1